beatcoinpl/Private-API/README.md

 * API URL is https://coinbe.net/api
 * API method is POST.
 * Remember to use SHA512!
-* API is limited: 1 req/2s.
+* API #GET methods are limited to 1request / 200ms
+* API #SET methods are limited to 1request / 2s
 * if you see error 429 - please slow down ;-) It means, that your script is using too many requests!
 PHP configuration example:
 ```
 <?php